ETSGlobal/ETSPaymentDotpayBundle/README.md

 ETSPaymentDotpayBundle
 ======================

-A Dotpay provider for JMSPaymentCoreBundle
+A Dotpay provider for JMSPaymentCoreBundle created by ETSGlobal